Gary Wehrkamp: Other projects

 During his past and present tenures with Lucassen he has received the rather affectionate nickname of "Garyeon".

-In 2002, Wehrkamp was a guest guitarist on Explorers Club’s second release Raising the Mammoth, which also included other prog artists such as John Myung (Dream Theater), Marty Friedman (Megadeth), and Terry Bozzio.
+In 2002, Wehrkamp was a guest guitarist on Explorers Club's second release Raising the Mammoth, which also included prog artists John Myung (Dream Theater), Marty Friedman (Megadeth), and Terry Bozzio.

 In 2005, Wehrkamp was involved in Prog-Aid, a charity release by various artists from the Progressive Rock world to raise funds for the survivors of the Asian tsunami disaster.